 I was still a fool for saying anything about my feelings for the new guard company.
-It’s true that if they had listened they would have saved money in the long run.
-They cut their nose off to spite their face and so did I.
+It’s true that if the company had listened they would have saved money in the long run.
+They cut their nose off to spite their face, but then, so did I.

 Mr. (Security Director),

 I’m the security officer you met at (a truck terminal) last Monday.
 I noted in the new post orders procedures that bring security personnel into harm’s way.
 Moreover, the hiring standards of this new security company are unacceptable.
 They do not require a high school diploma.

 Had you stood in that guard house and spat in my face you would not have insulted me as much as you have by believing officers of such poor quality can do my job.
 These officers cost (the shipping company) hundreds a day in driver overtime.
 That will rise to thousands when freight volumes increase.

 Over the last two and a half years I have received countless reports of inconsistent security procedures across the country.
 Some of these reports are as severe as guards not logging inbound loads at all.